mfranceschi/MFranceschi_CppLibrary/Readme.md

 This is a C++ library that I am creating in order to practice as many aspects as possible.

 Particularly, I want to build a cross-platform library but by using Windows and Unix -specific functions.
 Every module which is not marked as unfinished is then okay, tested on each of the following platforms and compilers: MSVC, MinGW, Cygwin, WSL with gcc.
+MSVC and MinGW support both the UNICODE option.

 It may not necessary be useful to everyone, but at least I am learning a lot! ;)